ranchodeluxe/rancho/README.md

 # go read the /test suite
 cd racho/
 python -m SimpleHTTPServer <port>
-# open your browser and go look at the tests
+# open your browser and go look at the tests, the examples will be fleshed out soon!
 ```

 ###TODO